TensorBinding/TensorBinding/README.md

 - Real- and imaginary-time evolution via the TDVP algorithm

 ✅ **Purification**
-- Finite-temperature density matrix purification
+- Density matrix calculations using purification

 ---